 One way in which this might be done is through personal, social, health and economic (PSHE) education, which all schools should provide.
 The PSHE Association's suggested programme of study includes emergency life-saving skills as part of PSHE provision.
-Schools may want to consider using/contacting organisations such as the local IMPS (Injury Minimization Programme for Schools) programme, the British Red Cross, St John Ambulance and the Royal Life Saving Society UK, who may be able to provide suitable resources and/or training.
-Their contact details can be found on page 24.
+Schools may want to consider using/contacting organisations such as the local IMPS programme, Arrhythmia Alliance, the British Red Cross, the Royal Life Saving Society UK and St John Ambulance, who may be able to provide suitable resources and/or training.
+Their contact details can be found on page 25.